MajidAlinejad/Nozha-rtl-Dashboard/README.md

 ![picture](img/screen-fa.jpg)

 # Scripts included:
-Bootstrap
+- Bootstrap
-Font Awesome
+- Font Awesome
-Charts.js
+- Charts.js
-jQuery
+- jQuery

+#^ two spaces

 # License information:
 Nozha is licensed under OpenSource.
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.